mazzzystar/Queryable/README.md

 ![](https://mazzzystar.github.io/images/2022-12-28/Queryable-flow-chart.jpg)

-For more details, please refer to my article [Run CLIP on iPhone to Search Photos](https://mazzzystar.github.io/2022/12/29/Run-CLIP-on-iPhone-to-Search-Photos/).
+For more details, please refer to my blog: [Run CLIP on iPhone to Search Photos](https://mazzzystar.github.io/2022/12/29/Run-CLIP-on-iPhone-to-Search-Photos/).

 ## Run on Xcode